 What happens if you get a DUI in Illinois?

-If you are arrested for DUI in Illinois, you face both a criminal charge and an automatic Statutory Summary Suspension of your driver’s license.
+A DUI arrest in Illinois triggers both a criminal case and an automatic Statutory Summary Suspension of your license.
 The consequences of a first DUI may include jail, fines, losing your license, mandatory alcohol treatment, and BAIID installation.

 Can you still drive after a DUI in Illinois?